Please click on a profile below to expand:

 Lorna is also a qualified sports lawyer and has considerable expertise advising in cases of a sensitive nature and in which there is potential for media interest.

-Mark is an advocacy trainer at Lincoln’s Inn, Chair of the Carmelite Pupillage Committee and a mentor for the Social Mobility Foundation, a charity which provides guidance and support for low-income students with university and career aspirations.
+Mark is an advocacy trainer at Lincoln’s Inn and a mentor for the Social Mobility Foundation, a charity which provides guidance and support for low-income students with university and career aspirations.

 Steve’s interest in miscarriages of justice can be traced back to BBC Rough Justice in the 1980’s which covered the case of Margaret Livesey who was convicted of murdering her teenage son Alan.
 The murder happened in the village of Bamber Bridge on the outskirts of Preston where Steve lived during his childhood.